Skip to main content

 • Applications received without the $250 application fee will be returned.

-• Incomplete applications will be delayed.
-An incomplete application is one for which information is missing from the form, or for which any of the additional required items are missing.
+• Any application that is missing information from the form or any of the additional required items, will be deemed incomplete and may be returned to the applicant.
 Be sure to read the application carefully for requirements.

 • You will be billed for the cost of the marker when your text has been approved and you are notified by letter.